 Ann Pava, President of Micah Philanthropies, is an activist, philanthropist, and thought leader.
-A natural community builder, Ann strives to embody the core Jewish values that animate her work, as expressed by the prophet Micah – “Only to do justice, to love kindness and to walk humbly with your God.”
+A natural community builder, Ann strives to embody the core Jewish values that animate her work, as expressed by the prophet Micah – “ What does the Lord ask of us?: Only to do justice, to love kindness and to walk humbly with your God.”

 Ann is a past recipient of the JFNA Kipnes-Wilson Friedland Award for outstanding women philanthropists.
 She also received the Harold Grinspoon Foundation’s Lay Leadership Award for Excellence in Jewish Education.
-She and Jeremy received the Connecticut ADL Torch of Liberty Award.

-Ann enjoys spending time with Jeremy and their beautiful family including their three married children and seven grandchildren and has become the world’s best babysitter.
+Ann enjoys spending time with Jeremy and their beautiful family including their three married children and eight grandchildren and has become the world’s best babysitter.
 She is an avid reader of any type of fiction and loves to cook for company.

 Jeremy Pava, Chairman of Micah Philanthropies, is a businessman, communal leader, and philanthropist.
 In all facets of his life, Jeremy strives to embody the core values and aspirations of Judaism that he learned from his parents Samuel and Beverly Pava – treating everyone with respect and dignity, working to improve the world, and serving humanity and G-d with humility.
 In partnership with his wife, Ann, their philanthropy has focused on supporting effective organizations and programs which make the timeless teachings and practices of traditional Judaism more relevant and accessible and foster more meaningful Jewish living.